SciML/ModelingToolkit.jl/README.md

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](http://mtk.sciml.ai/stable/)
 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](http://mtk.sciml.ai/dev/)

-ModelingToolkit.jl is an intermediate representation (IR) of computational graphs for scientific computing problems.
-Its purpose is to be a common target for modeling DSLs in order to allow for a common platform for model inspection and transformation.
-It uses a tagged variable IR in order to allow specification of complex models and allow for transformations of models.
-It has ways to plug into its function registration and derivative system so that way it can interact nicely with user-defined routines.
-Together, this is an abstract form of a scientific model that is easy for humans to generate but also easy for programs to manipulate.
+ModelingToolkit.jl is a modeling language for scientific computing problems.
+It allows for users to give a high-level description of a model for symbolic preprocessing to analyze and enhance the model.
+ModelingToolkit can automatically generate fast functions for model components like Jacobians and Hessians, along with automatically sparsifying and parallelizing the computations.
+Automatic transformations, such as index reduction, can be applied to the model to make it easier for numerical solvers to handle.

 For information on using the package,
 [see the stable documentation](https://mtk.sciml.ai/stable/).
 Use the